johncartago/Project/README.md

 ## Our Solution

-We developed a prototype that analyzes pH data through OpenAI’s GPT-3.5 and delivers real-time water safety insights.
-The tool was built using Python and Streamlit to ensure a simple and interactive experience.

-There are three key components of the system:

-**pH Input Tool:**
+Our solution consists of a multi-page Streamlit application designed to educate users and help them evaluate water safety using public pH data.
+The tool is structured around three key components:

+### 🏠 Main Page
+Introduces the Water Quality Advisory Tool, its purpose, and how users can benefit from it.
+This page sets the context for the application, explaining how understanding water quality — particularly pH — can impact public health.

+### 🧪 pH Tool
-Users input a numeric pH value taken from Santa Clara Valley Water’s public reports.
-The tool then validates the range and feeds it to the AI for interpretation.
+This is the core feature of the app.
+Users input a pH value from Santa Clara Valley Water reports, and the tool uses OpenAI’s GPT-3.5 model to evaluate the value against EPA drinking water standards.
+It generates a safety assessment and explains the implications in simple language.

-**AI Safety Assessment:**
-GPT-3.5 evaluates the provided pH level against EPA drinking water standards and responds with an assessment (safe, borderline, or unsafe) along with a brief explanation of potential effects.
+- Validates and interprets numeric pH inputs
+- Delivers AI-generated safety summaries
+- Helps users understand if their water falls within a safe range

+### 📚 Water Education
+A fully educational page designed to improve public understanding of water quality terms and issues.
+It breaks down complex topics like pH, contaminants, and their health effects into simple, readable sections.
+This page supports environmental awareness and informed decision-making.

+- Defines key water quality concepts
+- Explains the significance of pH and other elements
+- Empowers users with accessible environmental knowledge

+Together, these pages offer a complete experience — from analysis to education — helping users take control of understanding the water they rely on daily.

 **Accessible Interface:**
 Streamlit provides a responsive and user-friendly platform that allows anyone to access the tool via a browser without technical expertise.